enjarai/a-good-place/common/src/main/resources/resourcepacks/default_animations/assets/a_good_place/placement_animations/readme.md

-# A Good Place

-Minecraft mod that adds block placement animations.

-The mod contains a default animation that will be applied to all suitable blocks (excluding ones like double flowers and bets).
-It also works on tile entities!

-The mod is fully customizable via Resource Packs.

-## Customization

-To start just go in your resource packs folder, you'll find a pre made sample pack there.

-You'll find a `placement_animations` folder.
-Here you'll be able to place one or more json files, each of which will target a set of blocks and give them a specific animation.
-You can name them however you please.

-In short animations are composed of 4 separate animations: scale, translation, rotation and height scale.
+### Json format syntax:

 Here below is the syntax for the json file that defines the animations for the placement of the blocks.
 All fields are optional.

+In short animations are composed of 4 separate animations: scale, translation, rotation and height scale.

 | name                           | default value           | explanation                                                                                                                                                                    |
 |--------------------------------|-------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|